SJTU-IPADS/HEDB/README.md

 SELECT * FROM test;
 ```

-There are currently four encrypted datatypes to protect your data selectively in PostgreSQL.
+There are 4 encrypted datatypes to protect the data you select in PostgreSQL.
 To learn more about their usage, see [tests/unit-test](https://github.com/SJTU-IPADS/HEDB/blob/main/tests/unit-test/unit-test.sql).

 | data type | encrypted data type |
 |-----------|---------------------|